IBM/z_ansible_collections_doc/source/index.rst

 Red Hat Ansible Content for IBM Z
 =====================================

-Welcome to the Red Hat® Ansible Content for IBM Z documentation. |br|

-Here you will find step-by-step user walkthroughs, best practices and resources to aid in your Ansible for IBM Z journey. **Ansible for IBM Z** provides the ability to connect IBM Z to your wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
+**Ansible for IBM Z** provides the ability to connect IBM Z to your wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
 This enables development and operations automation on IBM Z through a seamless, unified workflow orchestration with configuration management, provisioning, and application deployment in one easy-to-use platform.

 .. |build| image:: shared_images/build.png